gregoireandre/MLP_4MOST_TargetSelection/README.md

 ```

 The script allows to train different classifiers such as Random Forest, Support Vector Machine or Multi-Layer Perceptron.
-As it is the case for the generation of the dataset, one should adapt the bottom of the script to decide which classifier, dataset and preprocessing techniques to use.
+As it is the case for the generation of the dataset, the script is built around a class : "Classification".
+One should adapt the arguments in the initialization of the Classification object to decide which classifier, dataset and preprocessing techniques to use.

 After execution, the script store the results and saved model with the following architecture :